GSto/digital-garden/notes/eponymous laws.md

 > "7 percent of a message is based on the words while 38 percent comes from the [[tone of voice]] and 55 percent from the speaker’s body language and face."

+## Atwood's Law

+> "Any application that can be written in JavaScript, will eventually be written in JavaScript."

 ## Betteridge's Law of Headlines

 > "If a headline ending with a question mark is answered by the word __no.__